This policy applies to all adults, including volunteers, working in or on behalf of the school.

 The Designated Safeguarding Lead is: Jacqui Palmer

-and the person/s who deputise/s in his/her absence is/are: Alex Houghton
+and the person who deputises in her absence is/are: Kirsteen Dixon

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
 KCSiE para 107), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.